skk07/Frontend_task_3/README.md

 - The **Change Password**, **Forgot Password** and **OTP Verification** forms are displayed as **Modal Popups** rather than separate pages, creating a more fluid and user-friendly experience.
 - When users click the **Sign In** button, the **OTP Verification** form is triggered.
 - A **My Profile** button is provided in the navigation bar, allowing users to navigate directly to the **Profile** form.
+- I tried to apply dark thean and light theam on **My Profile** page using toggle button.

 This approach ensures a smooth and intuitive user experience, fulfilling all the assigned requirements.By utilizing **modals**, the application maintains a **clean interface** and reduces the need for multiple separate pages, which enhances user engagement and improves overall performance.
 To provide a quick visual overview, I have also included screenshots of the web application, showcasing its layout and functionality.